YuCrazing/YuCrazing.github.io/_posts/2023-08-24-classical-pde-en.md

 ### Walk-On-Spheres (WoS) And Walk-On-Boundary (WoB) Methods
 A detailed introduction to Wos and WoB can be found on these two websites: [WoS](https://en.wikipedia.org/wiki/Walk-on-spheres_method) and [WoB](https://rsugimoto.net/WoBforBVPsProject/).

-In the implementation of these two methods, we employed the <i>Temporal Accumulation</i> technique to accumulate results from each frame, making it easier to visualize the process of convergence.
-For WoS, within each frame's sampling process, for each position in domain, we recursively sample until the sampled points approach the boundary.
-For WoB, we set the path length per frame to 1, meaning we stop after sampling one point on the boundary.
-The experimental results are as follows:

-![Animation][5]

-The first two animations show the convergence process of the WoS method, while the latter two show the convergence process of the WoB method.

 ### Convergence Analysis
 Omitted.